 We issued final air quality Agreed Order 18100 (response to comments) for the Alcoa Wenatchee aluminum smelter on Jan.
 22, 2021.

 This facility temporarily closed (curtailed) in 2015.
-The proposed order requires it to:
+The order requires it to:

-- Install and put in place reasonable air pollution reduction measures approved by Ecology before restarting its potlines.
+- Install and put in place reasonable air pollution reduction measures identified in the analysis within 3 years of Ecology's approval.

 A Four-Factor Analysis assesses and compares potential air pollution (emissions) control technologies for cost, time needed to install the control, energy and non-air quality impacts, and remaining useful life of equipment.
 The controls selected will reduce sulfur dioxide emissions and become part of Washington’s air quality plan to improve air quality by reducing regional haze — the human-caused particles in the air from activities such as industrial operations and burning of fuel — to improve visibility.

-The air pollution reductions expected will be reported in the Regional Haze plan that will be available for public review and comment this year.
+The air pollution reductions expected will be reported in the Regional Haze plan.

 Updated Jan.
 27, 2021